 (See also Overview and Evaluation of Hand Disorders Overview and Evaluation of Hand Disorders Common hand disorders include a variety of deformities, ganglia, infections, Kienböck disease, nerve compression syndromes, noninfectious tenosynovitis, and osteoarthritis.
 (See also complex... read more .)

-De Quervain syndrome usually occurs after repetitive use (especially wringing) of the wrist, although it occasionally occurs in association with rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis (RA) is a chronic systemic autoimmune disease that primarily involves the joints.
+De Quervain syndrome usually occurs after repetitive use (especially wringing) of the wrist, although it occasionally occurs with rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis (RA) is a chronic systemic autoimmune disease that primarily involves the joints.
 RA causes damage mediated by cytokines, chemokines, and metalloproteases.
 Characteristically... read more .
 It commonly manifests in parents of newborns because of repetitive lifting with wrists in radial deviation.

 The major symptom of De Quervain syndrome is aching pain at the wrist and thumb, aggravated by motion.
 Tenderness can be elicited just proximal to the radial styloid process over the site of the involved tendon sheaths.

 Diagnosis of De Quervain syndrome is highly suggested by the Finkelstein test.
 The patient adducts the involved thumb into the palm and wraps the fingers over the thumb.
 The test is positive if gentle passive ulnar deviation of the wrist provokes severe pain at the affected tendon sheaths.
+A positive hitchhiker's maneuver (pain elicited along first extensor compartment during resisted thumb extension) is also highly suggestive.

 Treatment of De Quervain Syndrome